Fukuoka Financial Group (OTC:FKKFF) Reaches New 52-Week Low at $17.36

-Shares of Fukuoka Financial Group, Inc. (OTC:FKKFF – Get Rating) reached a new 52-week low during mid-day trading on Tuesday .
-The company traded as low as $17.36 and last traded at $17.36, with a volume of 0 shares trading hands.
+Fukuoka Financial Group, Inc. (OTC:FKKFF – Get Rating)’s stock price reached a new 52-week low during trading on Monday .
+The company traded as low as $17.36 and last traded at $17.36, with a volume of 0 shares traded.
 The stock had previously closed at $17.36.

 Fukuoka Financial Group, Inc, through its subsidiaries, provides various banking services to individual and corporate customers.
 The company accepts various deposits, such as current deposits, ordinary and other demand deposits, time deposits, and negotiable certificates of deposit, as well as provides loan products.